robfletcher/strikt/site/src/orchid/resources/wiki/traversing-subjects.md

 {% codesnippet key='traversing_subjects_3' testClass='Chaining' language='text' %}

+### Performance considerations

+Reading the test source can be costly performance-wise.
+If you are running large-scale parallel tests, property-based testing, or something similar, it probably makes sense to disable this behavior.
+If you set the system property `strikt.disableReflection` to `"true"` Strikt will _not_ use this technique to derive variable names.

+When using property or method references instead of lambdas, or providing an explicit description via the overridden form of `get` that accepts a description parameter, Strikt will not inspect the source code.

 ## Using _get_ with property or method references

 It's also possible to use a property or method reference in place of a lambda.

 {% codesnippet key='traversing_subjects_4' testClass='Chaining' %}

+In this case Strikt will be able to access the property or method name to describe the derived subject with no performance penalty.

 ## Mapping elements of collections